 A space inside a space.
 Intimacy.
 Architecture considered as something that is alive and interactive, closer to a person’s everyday life.
 You feel the materiality as you move closer, and understand the structure, the architecture, while touching the soft textile, that in turn reacts with sound.
 A sensorial experience implemented through touch and sound, and generating a new, and more personal, soundscape.

 The technology implemented into the structure itself is based on a custom board called TOMO developed in the Fab Lab Barcelona.
-TOMO is an standalone touch and sound processors, integrating two Arduino processors, one running a to touch detection algorithm based on the Touché principle (developed by Disney Research 2012) and the other dedicated to sound generation.
+TOMO is a standalone touch and sound processors, integrating two Arduino processors, one running a to touch detection algorithm based on the Touché principle (developed by Disney Research 2012) and the other dedicated to sound generation.
 The system is completely standalone and can be deployed on any structure, running on batteries for more than a week.

-The initial pavilion developed in the Experimental Structures seminar has been hacked with conductive paint and two TOMO boards, and implemented with balloon speakers to create an intimate and vivid space, finally unfolding senses.
+The initial pavilion developed in the Experimental Structures seminar has been hacked with conductive paint and two TOMO boards and implemented with balloon speakers to create an intimate and vivid space, finally unfolding senses.

 IAAC – Institute for Advanced Architecture of Catalonia / MAA01 12-13 – Program Director: Areti Markopoulou / Experimental Structure Seminar – Tutors: Silvia Brandi, Josep Miàs / Students: Ibrahim Berkay, Zeynep Birgönül, Harsh Boghani, Elif Gungor, Marjan Jelveh, Kismir Selcuk, Anand Singh, Angeliki Terezaki.